Soft Skills for Veterinarians: Why You Need Them

 The veterinary profession is facing an epidemic: burnout.
 Veterinarians across the globe are feeling insurmountably stressed to the point of physical and mental exhaustion.
 In fact, burnout can occur very soon after starting a career in veterinary medicine.
 According to Hatch et al., the first five years after graduation are considered a ‘pinch point’ for experiencing burnout.

-This is where professional skills come into play.
-Professional skills – when obtained at the start of a veterinarian’s career – provide a buffer against burnout and will give you the best footing possible.
+This is where soft skills for veterinarians come into play.
+Soft skills – when obtained at the start of a veterinarian’s career – provide a buffer against burnout and will give you the best footing possible.

 The essential professional skills needed to maintain wellbeing and happiness are: building resilience, effective communication and positive psychology.
 Inevitably, you will make mistakes as a new veterinarian, but it is resilience that will help you to view these in a positive light and use them as a springboard for progression.
 An integral component of happiness is feeling connection to others.
 Learning how to communicate effectively – with clients and colleagues – will enable you to do this.
 Finally, the ability to maintain a positive state of mind is vital to a sustained career in vet med.